 Regardless of your child’s age, always remind them that safety is paramount.
 Teach them not to run around the pool, or even around the hot tub or spa if that’s what you own.
 The area around these units can get slippery.
 So if your child was horsing around, they could slip and fall and potentially hurt themselves.

 The American Red Cross says you and your child should enroll in home pool safety, water safety, and first aid/CPR/AED courses.
 These courses can be helpful as they will teach you how to be safe in the water, how to treat someone who may have had an accident in or near the pool, and will show you how to administer CPR if you need to.
 You may find it difficult to get your child to fully understand water safety risks, so if they take these courses, they’re going to get a lot more information.
 This extensive information will teach them the ins and outs of safety, and might even tell them things they weren’t able to learn from you.

 Most Americans choose to move in the summer.
-In fact, in 2016, 13.9% of moves occurred in June.
-If you’re among those moving this summer and you’re transitioning into a home with a pool, your kids are going to love you.
-Allow your kids to thoroughly enjoy your pool this summer, just make sure you’re keeping them safe.
+In fact, in 2016, 13.9% of house moves occurred in June.
+If you’re among those moving home this summer and you’re transitioning into a home with a pool, your kids are going to love you.
+So act on our safety tips, ensure you move your house utilities to ensure you don’t end up paying for the previous owners’ enjoyment and allow your kids to thoroughly enjoy your pool this summer, just make sure you’re keeping them safe.